jKeanu/Kaiwa/README.md

 ## Real-Time User Status (Redis)

 This app originally supported real-time user presence tracking using Redis (e.g., online/offline status in chat).
-Due to the high cost of running Redis in production environments like Google Cloud Memorystore, this feature is **disabled in the main branch**.
+Due to the high cost of running Redis in production environments, this feature is **disabled in the main branch**.

 ➡️ To see the full implementation, switch to the [`feature/user-status-redis`](https://github.com/jKeanu/kaiwa/tree/feature/user-status-redis) branch.